zmenciso/MemEA/README.md

 | `dx` | `float` | Relative drive strength of the switch | `16` |

 ### `adc`

+For ADCs, include any switches that might be needed to isolate the circuit from high voltage.

 | Option | Type | Description | Example |
 |--------|------|-------------|---------|